 I see my desk, pen, water bottle, paper, and phone.
 I can touch my cardigan, soft chair, smooth desk and the ground under my feet.
 I can hear typing, sniffling, and chatter from people near by.
 I can smell my pencil shavings and clean smell of my face mask.
 I can taste a hint of tomato lingering from my lunch.

 After you’ve successfully listed all the senses, you should feel yourself relaxing.

-Check out the Mental Health tab on my menu for more posts on managing anxiety and overall well being.
+Check out the Body & Mind tab on my menu for more posts on managing anxiety and overall well being.